reccanti/Portfolio-2016/projects/_posts/2016-2-28-learnVCS.md

 ### Creating the Design

 We wanted the site to be as simple to use as possible.
 We decided that a single-page layout would be the best approach, and I created a living design in Sketch.
-The layout is designed to answer the questions "what is version control?", "why is it important?" and "where can I learn more?" in that order.
+The layout is designed to answer the questions *"what is version control?"*, *"why is it important?"* and *"where can I learn more?"* in that order.
 The interactive Git tree was placed at the top because, in addition to being the most striking element, it also provided a means of interfacing with a Git workflow.

 learnVCS was designed to be responsive in order to be accessible on as many devices as possible.
 Keeping [Atomic Design principles](http://patternlab.io/about.html) in mind, we separated it out into multiple reusable components that would be able to scale and reflow at different screen resolutions.